Application Process and Approvals - SOP 1.9.a

 Common rules:

-• All fields with an asterisk should be filed in.
+• All fields with an asterisk are mandatory

-• Most documents will be made publicly available.
-It is specified in CTIS for each single section, see Revised CTIS transparency rules.
+• Some documents will be made publicly available.
+It is specified in CTIS for each single section, see Revised CTIS transparency rules

-• Documents “not for publication” can be uploaded by clicking the “add document” button.
+• Documents “not for publication” can be uploaded by clicking the “+” icon

 • To comply with GDPR, the use of personally identifiable information such as date of birth, signature, home address, children names, photographs etc. should be avoided.
 Use of CV for Investigators - Template is recommended.

-• If the timelines are not met, the application will be cancelled in CTIS.
+• If the deadlines are not met, the application will be cancelled in CTIS

 • The CI should propose one of the member states concerned as reporting member state (RMS).
-For national trials the Norwegian Medicines Agency (NoMA/DMP) shall be the RMS.
-For a low-intervention clinical trial, where the IMP is not used in accordance with the terms of the marketing authorisation (MA) but the use is evidence-based, a member state where the use is evidence based, should be
+For mono-national trials in Norway the Norwegian Medical Products Agency (NoMA/DMP) shall be the RMS.
+For a low-intervention clinical trial, where the IMP is not used in accordance with the terms of the marketing authorisation (MA) but the use is evidence-based, a member state where the use is evidence based, should be proposed as RMS

 Flowchart:

-For applications where RMS is Norway, the first RFI is expected to be issued at the earliest 26 days after validation of initial application.
+For applications where Norway is the RMS, the first RFI on Part I/II is expected to be issued at the earliest 26 days after validation of initial application.

 How to respond to an RFI

-A list of changes to the application dossier should be attached to the RFI response.
-It is recommended to use the EMA template RFI Response List of Changes to the Application.
+A list of changes to the application dossier should be uploaded at the start of the RFI.
+It is recommended to use the EMA template List of Changes to the Application.

 Application outside EEA